-The Infrastructure segment operates the Moose Jaw Facility on behalf of the Refined Products portion of the Marketing segment, processing crude oil into refined products.
+The Infrastructure segment operates the Moose Jaw Facility on behalf of the Refined Products business, processing crude oil into refined products.
 The Marketing segment sources the crude oil used in the refining process and markets the refined products produced.

 The Infrastructure segment includes an equity investment in a crude-by-rail storage terminal and a pipeline connection to a common carrier crude oil pipeline in Joliet, Illinois.